 Aside from the obvious possibility that the Big Bang appears to be one of these “white holes”, nothing of the kind has ever been observed.
 Nevertheless, it remains an interesting concept for probing the edges of one of physics’ greatest theories.

-In the 1930s, Einstein’s colleague Nathan Rosen showed that it was impossible to say that the deeply curved space-time of a black hole could not connect to the steep peaks of a white hole to form a kind of bridge.
+In the 1930s, Einstein’s colleague Nathan Rosen showed that it was impossible to say that the deeply curved space-time of a black hole might not connect to the steep peaks of a white hole to form a kind of bridge.

 Under the right conditions, it might be possible for matter to fly into this cosmic tube and exit the other end with its information more or less intact.

-So to determine what this black hole might look like in observatories such as the Event Horizon Telescope, the Sophia University team developed a simplified model of the wormhole’s “throat” as a magnetized ring of liquid and made various assumptions about how matter formed.
+So to determine what this black hole might look like in observatories such as the Event Horizon Telescope, the Sophia University team developed a simplified model of the wormhole’s “throat” as a magnetized ring of liquid and made various assumptions regarding how matter formed.

 Particles caught in this raging storm will create powerful electromagnetic fields that roll and bounce in predictable patterns, polarizing any light that is emitted from the hot material with a distinctive signature.
 And it was the tracking of polarized radio waves that gave us the first stunning images of M87* in 2019 and Sagittarius A* earlier this year.